isaackarwailow/ANZ/README.md

 1. The `extraction` column can be used for time-indexing since it has a `pandas.DatetimeIndex` compatible format.
 Change the column heading from 'extraction' to 'timestamp' and `shift + drag` the column to index 0 or A1 in Excel.
 This would satisfy 1NF rules.

-2. Next, delete `bpay_biller_code, account, currency, merchant_id, merchant_code, first_name, date, transaction_id, country, customer_id, movement`.
+2. Next, delete `bpay_biller_code, currency, merchant_id, merchant_code, first_name, date, transaction_id, country, customer_id, movement`.
 The reasoning behind these decisions are outlined briefly here:

     * `date, transaction_id, merchant_id`: Column fields violate 2NF as the column is functionally dependent on the primary key.
 Since I want to parse timestamps as the index of my DataFrame these columns must be deleted
     * `currency, country`: Column fields are transitively dependent and contain non-unique rows.
 Therefore, 3NF is violated